learn-co-curriculum/dsc-recursive-functions-lab/README.md

 For example the nested list [1,[2,3[4,5,6]], 7, [8], [9,10]] would become [1,2,3,4,5,6,7,8,9,10] or
 [1,2[3,4,[5]]] would become [1,2,3,4,5].

+> **Note**: Be careful how you initialize your function!
+See [this link](https://docs.quantifiedcode.com/python-anti-patterns/correctness/mutable_default_value_as_argument.html) for some potential pitfalls you could encounter if you're not careful!

 ```python
 #Your code here